vortex-es/vortex-es.github.io/_posts/2016-05-19-3D-Remodeling.md

 published: true
 ---

-##  Tania Ruiz, new Vortex bussines developer
+##  Calibrate your WRG with measurements

 Satisfied with Vortex windfield patterns but concerned about deviations from your local measurements?
 We now offer you a free solution!
 Vortex Remodeling technology has been extended to 3-D not only to extrapolate your measurements over time but also to interpolate them across space at sites where one or more meteorological masts are available.